ginnyintifa/ginnyintifa.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Ginny is a computational biologist/bioinformatician.
+I am a computational biologist/bioinformatician.
-She deals with multi-omics data such as transcriptomics and proteomics data.
+I process, analyze, integrate and visualize multi-omics data including transcriptomics and proteomics data.
+I believe there is a way to understand disease such as cancer with data.
-She is a research fellow at the University of Michigan.
+I work at the University of Michigan as a research fellow.

 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.